TMS · For Clinicians

 Indication Effect size (from best meta-analyses) What the evidence actually supports

-Bipolar depression Cohen's d = 0.40 vs. sham (RCTs) Franco 2025 systematic review/meta-analysis of 56 studies (n=1,709) found response and remission rates comparable to unipolar depression, with left DLPFC high-frequency rTMS and right-sided low-frequency rTMS both showing benefit.
+Bipolar depression Cohen's d = 0.40 vs. sham (RCTs) Ventura 2025 systematic review/meta-analysis of 56 studies (n=1,709) found response and remission rates comparable to unipolar depression, with left DLPFC high-frequency rTMS and right-sided low-frequency rTMS both showing benefit.
 FDA granted breakthrough designation for bipolar depression.
 Most data still come from mixed samples rather than dedicated bipolar RCTs.

 Generalized anxiety disorder SMD = 1.45 for anxiety symptoms (Cox 2022) Cox 2022 and Parikh 2022 meta-analyses both show robust signal for GAD specifically.
 Effect was independent of rTMS parameters.
 Neither analysis separately reports response/remission rates — the literature uses continuous anxiety scales (HAM-A) rather than categorical outcomes.
 Panic disorder: evidence weaker, effect did not reach significance in Cox 2022.